riyad-123/infinity-bot/README.md

 ## 🤖 About

-Astroz is a comprehensive Discord bot designed to enhance your server experience with a wide range of features including moderation, entertainment, economy, music, and much more.
-Built with Discord.js and featuring a modern dashboard, Astroz provides everything you need to manage and entertain your Discord community.
+INFINITY is a comprehensive Discord bot designed to enhance your server experience with a wide range of features including moderation, entertainment, economy, music, and much more.
+Built with Discord.js and featuring a modern dashboard, INFINITY provides everything you need to manage and entertain your Discord community.

 ### ✨ Key Highlights